ankit30111/grammy-erp-428fb1d9/README.md

 - shadcn-ui
 - Tailwind CSS

+## Performance improvements

+The application now lazy loads its pages and caches API queries for longer periods.
+This reduces the initial bundle size and prevents unnecessary refetching on every window focus, improving load times when navigating between pages.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/b2a326fa-aa45-4030-a67a-be1a110dc3c1) and click on Share -> Publish.